JudgeZ/EmbedNexus/docs/integration/clients.md

 captured during test runs.
 If transcripts are missing or drift from the golden copies, the CI matrix will fail.

-Continuous integration executes a `clients` workflow that fans out across `{python, node, go} × {stdio, http, tls}` on GitHub-hosted macOS, Windows, Ubuntu, and WSL runners.
+Continuous integration executes a `clients` workflow that fans out across the transport matrix documented in [`docs/testing/ci-coverage.md`](../testing/ci-coverage.md).
+The matrix covers `{python, node, go} × {stdio+noise, http+tls, wsl-bridge}` combinations on GitHub-hosted macOS, Windows, Ubuntu, and WSL runners.
 Each job uploads the live transcripts for inspection, enforces the transcript diff checks, and runs the language-specific linters (`ruff`, `eslint`, and `golangci-lint`).
 Until the client code lands, these jobs remain pending in the plan and will be enabled alongside the initial implementation PRs.

 Refer to the [client implementation plan](./client-plan.md) for detailed guidance on fixture naming, transport adapters, and the TDD workflow that governs the roll-out.